5 Steps You Must Follow to Conduct An eCommerce Competitor Analysis

 1. Identify Your Main Competitors

-Who’s targeting the same geographical market?
+Who targets the same geographical market?

-What other keywords are ranking high in search results?
+Which keywords rank highly in search results?

 Which products rank highest on Google Shopping and other shopping engines?